 Rainbow Mismatched Mani

 A different color on every nail may seem childish, but take a look around; nowadays it’s one of the most requested manicures.
-If you tend to have trouble choosing colors, make it easy on yourself by picking up Sally Hansen’s Xtreme Wear Pride Nail Color Collection ($17).
-With six different bold colors, you’ll have fun mixing and matching your mani into existence.
+If you tend to have trouble choosing colors, make it easy on yourself by picking up Sally Hansen’s Hard As Nails Xtreme Wear #Pride Collection ($4).
+With seven different bold colors to choose from, you’ll have fun mixing and matching your mani into existence.

 Santa Monica-based manicurist Katie Masters brought these technicolor talons to life.
 While she’s not currently taking new clients, she does regularly post new nail looks to inspire your next DIY design.
 Case in point: These super stripey rainbow nails.
 To perfect the sharp edges of the fine lines, be sure to stock up on nail tape (like China Glaze’s SoEasy Stripe ‘Em Tape ($11)).
 You’ll thank me later.